traefik/traefik/docs/user-guide/cluster-docker-consul.md

     --acme \
     --acme.storage=/etc/traefik/acme/acme.json \
     --acme.entryPoint=https \
+    --acme.httpChallenge.entryPoint=http \
     --acme.email=contact@mydomain.ca
 ```

-Let's Encrypt needs 3 parameters: an entry point to listen to, a storage for certificates, and an email for the registration.
+Let's Encrypt needs 4 parameters: an TLS entry point to listen to, a non-TLS entry point to allow HTTP challenges, a storage for certificates, and an email for the registration.

 To enable Let's Encrypt support, you need to add `--acme` flag.

 Now, Træfik needs to know where to store the certificates, we can choose between a key in a Key-Value store, or a file path: `--acme.storage=my/key` or `--acme.storage=/path/to/acme.json`.

+The `acme.httpChallenge.entryPoint` flag enables the `HTTP-01` challenge and specifies the entryPoint to use during the challenges.

 For your email and the entry point, it's `--acme.entryPoint` and `--acme.email` flags.